 If you're paying premiums when you're not using dental services, it can feel like you're losing money.
 Some people would argue that may be true.
 However others tend to make the most of their plans and utilize the yearly maximums for (as mentioned above) preventative care; ultimately making the plan worth it.

 Insurance companies do need to make profits so they can stay in business, just like any company.
 However, insurance does exist for an important reason: you'll be protected if something bad happens.
 That said, dental insurance may not be as crucial as other types of insurance.

-If you’re getting standard dental care done, including cleanings and x-rays, you might lose a couple hundred dollars in paying insurance premiums.
+If you're getting standard dental care done, including cleanings and x-rays, you might lose a couple hundred dollars in paying insurance premiums.
 These preventative-care treatments are covered by insurance.
-But if you paid for them out of pocket, it would probably cost somewhat less than the total cost of your insurance premiums for the year.
+While one x-ray paid out of pocket may not worth investing in an entire annual dental policy, imagine having an dental issue where multiple x-rays are required?